Lakers Win the Laker Showdown Ships Wheel Trophy 2.October.2013

 With expectations high coming into the season, the Lakers looked to make a difference this past season.
 A lot of new and young faces bolstered a Lakers roster that would set a new record for most wins in one season.
 Traveling everywhere from Buffalo, Michigan, and Ohio, this year's schedule made for some good match-ups.
 Although the season did not end the way they had envisioned, this season was certainly one to remember.
 Now the Lakers must prepare for this upcoming off-season to replace some of the talent that will be leaving us next year.
 We wish those graduating players nothing but the best as they continue on with their careers on and off the ice.
 As for the returning players, they will make strides to improve themselves and the organization with some changes internally.
 Moving forward, it was a year to be proud of and we will be prepared for the next one, to make it bigger and better.

-Webpage created by: Chris LoBosco
+Webpage created and maintained by: Chris LoBosco

 Hosted by: SUNY Oswego